-Therefore, the Commission considers that if PFM was removed, existing provisions would allow AEMO and market participants to attain sufficient information to operate efficiently and AEMO to maintain system security.
+Therefore, the existing NGR provisions would allow AEMO and market participants to attain sufficient information to operate efficiently and for AEMO to maintain system security in the absence of PFM.

-With respect to the protection from conduct provisions and the need to comply with a scheduling instruction, the Commission considers that rules 216(2)(a) and (b), and 216(4)(b) and (c), in effect, perform these respective functions.
+With respect to the protection from conduct provisions and the need to comply with a scheduling instruction, rules 216(2)(a) and (b), and 216(4)(b) and (c), in effect, perform these respective functions.
 In addition to the notification role of rules 216(2)(a) and (b) perform, rules 216 (4)(b) and (c) absolve a market participant from the need to comply with a scheduling instruction if gas is unable to be delivered and reasonable endeavours have been made to deliver that gas.